andrew-fowler/locize-tester-demonotes/PITCHME.md

 @snap[west span-100 text-07]
 @ul[spaced]
+- Typoing a key name is easy
+- Forgetting to add a translation is easy
+- Finding translation issues through test automation is expensive
-- Bugs/regressions in translations are hard to find cheaply and quickly
+- Finding bugs/regressions manually in translations is expensive and error prone
 @ulend
 @snapend